griffithlab/rnabio.org/_posts/0008-01-02-scRNA_Data.md

 - Somatic variants (SNVs/Indels) identified by analysis of the bulk tumor/normal exome data for MCB6C.
 - Somatic copy number variants (CNVs) identified by analysis of the bulk tumor/normal WGS data for MCB6C.

-#### Loupe browser demonstration for preliminary exploration of the MCB6C
+#### Loupe Browser demonstration for preliminary exploration of the MCB6C

 Briefly explore the MCB6C data using the [10X Loupe browser](https://www.10xgenomics.com/support/software/loupe-browser/latest).
 Use the following two samples as examples: